KryskiewiczLukasz/KryskiewiczLukasz/README.md

 # Hello 👋
 I'm Łukasz from Poland.
 I am currently studying Computer Science at the University of Applied Informatics and Management in Warsaw.
 #
 I currently have a solid foundation in C++, including syntax, pointers, STL, object-oriented programming (OOP) and exception handling.
 In addition, I am presently developing my skills in the Qt framework and working with SQL databases.
+I am currently honing my C++ skills on the Exercism platform, where I work on various programming tasks.
+You can find my solutions to sample exercises on my GitHub account.
 ##

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=KryskiewiczLukasz)](https://github.com/anuraghazra/github-readme-stats)